Throw (grappling)

-In martial arts, a throw is a grappling technique that involves off-balancing or lifting an opponent, and throwing them to the ground, in Japanese martial arts referred to as nage-waza, 投げ技, "throwing technique".
+In martial arts, a throw is a grappling technique that involves off-balancing or lifting an opponent, and throwing them to the ground.
 Throws are a subset of takedown (grappling).
-Certain throwing techniques called sacrifice throws (sutemi-waza, 捨身技, "sacrifice technique") involve putting oneself in a potentially disadvantageous position, such as on the ground, in order to execute a throw.
+In Japanese martial arts throws are referred to as nage waza, 投げ技, "throwing technique(s)".

 Types of throws

-There are several major types of throw, among Asian martial arts, Judo has the most developed throwing techniques and throws are considered its specialty.

-Most throws are named by describing the circumvention point of the throw (e.g., hip throw, shoulder throw, wrist throw etc.), or the nature of effect of the throw on the opponent (e.g., heaven and earth throw, valley drop, body drop) with variations are given descriptive names.
+There are several major types of throws.
+Most throws are named by describing the circumvention point of the throw (e.g., hip throw, shoulder throw, wrist throw etc.), or the nature of effect of the throw on the opponent (e.g., heaven and earth throw, valley drop, body drop) with variations being given descriptive names.
 The names used here are attributed to Jujutsu throws (and hence judo/Aikido throws) are descriptions in Japanese.
 It is conventional for the Japanese to name their throws in this manner, and many western martial art dojos have given English names to the throws feeling that it is easier for English speaking students to remember the names of throws if they can associate the throws by the descriptive nature of the throw name.

+Judo has the most developed throwing techniques and throws are considered its specialty.
 In Judo, throws are divided into six categories—hand techniques, leg techniques, hip techniques, shoulder techniques, as well as sacrifice throws to the rear and side.